The LGL Group (NYSEAMERICAN:LGL) Stock Passes Above Two Hundred Day Moving Average of $0.00

-The LGL Group, Inc. (NYSEAMERICAN:LGL – Get Rating) passed above its two hundred day moving average during trading on Wednesday .
-The stock has a two hundred day moving average of $0.00 and traded as high as $4.01.
+The LGL Group, Inc. (NYSEAMERICAN:LGL – Get Rating)’s stock price crossed above its 200-day moving average during trading on Wednesday .
+The stock has a 200-day moving average of $0.00 and traded as high as $4.01.
 The LGL Group shares last traded at $3.99, with a volume of 798 shares.

-Separately, TheStreet lowered shares of The LGL Group from a “b” rating to a “c” rating in a report on Friday, November 25th.
+Separately, TheStreet downgraded shares of The LGL Group from a “b” rating to a “c” rating in a research note on Friday, November 25th.

 Institutional Inflows and Outflows